RocmFang/Info-centric_GE/README.md

 ### Generate binary data

-To start the embedding, we fist need to cover the train graph to binary format
+To start the embedding, we need to cover the train graph to binary format

 ```
 cd build